medplum/medplum/packages/docs/docs/tutorials/self-hosting/install-on-aws.md

 Make note of the key ID for future steps.

-### Create a S3 bucket for file storage

-Follow the [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) guide to create an S3 bucket for file storage.
-All file uploads such as images, videos, and documents will be stored in this bucket.

 ### Create a S3 bucket for logging

 Follow the [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) guide to create an S3 bucket for logging.
 All log backups will be stored in this directory.